StefanPlizga/lumt/docs/Documentation.md

 ## Generic Parameter List
 _Mode_ | Settings to manage with LUMT
 ---- | ----------------------------
-| | _Contact_: LUMT is used to add or remove contacts for Lync Server users.
+| | _Contact_: LUMT is used to add or remove contacts for Skype for Business Server 2015 users.
-| | _ACL_: LUMT is used to add or remove ACEs on Lync Server users.
+| | _ACL_: LUMT is used to add or remove ACEs on Skype for Business Server 2015 users.
-| | _Privacy_: LUMT is used to manage privacy settings for Lync Server users.
+| | _Privacy_: LUMT is used to manage privacy settings for Skype for Business Server 2015 users.
-| | _Alerts_: LUMT is used to manage alert notification settings for Lync Server users.
+| | _Alerts_: LUMT is used to manage alert notification settings for Skype for Business Server 2015 users.
 _UsersFile_ | Path to the text file containing user SIP addresses beginning with sip:

 _LUMT can be executed in one mode at a time.
 It is not possible to run with multiple modes during the same execution cycle._